APonce911/jekyll-mywebsite/_posts/2019-01-09-Javascript30-03-CSS-Variables.md

       }
       </code></pre>

-    Wes defined a single fallback function (handleUpdate) for all events, and used a JS method that I didn't knew, the setProperty.
-Here is the his update function:
+    Wes defined a single fallback function (handleUpdate) for all events and used a JS method that I didn't know, the setProperty.
+Here is his update function:

     <pre>
       <code>